-Dr Shelley Bielefeld is the inaugural Braithwaite Fellow in RegNet.
+Dr Shelley Bielefeld was the inaugural Braithwaite Fellow and is currently a visiting fellow at RegNet.
 She has expertise in social justice issues affecting Australia’s First Peoples.

 You might also like

 Please note this article was written in June 2017 ahead of the release of the Final Evaluation Report on 1 September 2017.

 This article first appeared in the ANU Reporter in August 2017.

 The cashless debit card, introduced in 2016 in Ceduna and the East Kimberley, restricts 80 per cent of a person’s regular social security payment to an industry-issued card that cannot be used to purchase alcohol and gambling products.